Photo Credit: Kim Quitzon

 In 2024, Lupe was featured as a music journalism expert in Tubi’s hip-hop documentary Killing Hip-Hop, where she reflected on the legacy of West Coast artists like Nipsey Hussle, YG, and DJ Mustard.

-In 2025, she joined the Los Angeles Times' Latinx vertical De Los as a video producer and on-camera creator.
-Her video storytelling exploring Latinidad across the U.S. has surpassed engagement benchmarks and contributed to a 50% growth in the platform’s following within six months.
+At the top of 2025, she joined the Los Angeles Times' Latinx vertical De Los as a digital video journalist.
+Her video storytelling exploring Latinidad across Los Angeles has surpassed engagement benchmarks and contributed to a 30% growth in the platform’s following within six months.